gebodal/annodoc/index.md

 </div>

 the linguistics of the sentence must be taken into account before the nature of the constraint may be inferred - hence we require the annotator to include this information in the annotation.
 Also of note here is that the ParameterName also requires a separate annotation.

+(In the above example, hover over the `Constraint` annotation to see that it has the `LowerBound` attribute.)

 ## Cases to Ignore